If you decide to take a short trip to Paris and wonder what you can do in 72 hours in Paris, is this article for you?

 The Louvre Museum

-The Louvre is the world’s largest and most-visited museum covers 72,735 square meters, and is Paris, France’s most important historical landmark.
-Louvre contains the best-known works of art of the world, including the Mona Lisa.
+The Louvre is the world’s largest and most-visited museum covering 72,735 square meters, and is Paris, France’s most important historical landmark.
+Louvre contains the best-known works of art in the world, including the Mona Lisa.

 Below are some tips to remember while planning your visit to the Louvre: